Roger Davies (talent manager): Cher (1999–present)

-Pink (2001 to date)
+Pink (2001–present)

 Davies has enjoyed continuing success with American singer-songwriter Pink.
-He took over her management commencing from her second album, 2001's Missundaztood where the written album credits RD Worldwide Management.
-Pink was unhappy with her direction and reportedly had little control over her first album, so she enlisted the help of singer-songwriter Linda Perry (4 Non Blondes) for her next and personal second album.
-Davies had been impressed enough with Pink's presence in her first video to review her debut album (which he reportedly did not like), but when he heard some of the early songs Pink wrote with Perry he was intrigued;
+He took over her management starting with her second album, 2001's Missundaztood, where the album liner notes credit RD Worldwide Management.
+Pink was unhappy with her direction and reportedly had little control over her first album, so she enlisted the help of singer-songwriter Linda Perry (4 Non Blondes) for her next, more personal second album.
+Davies had been impressed enough with Pink's presence in her first video to review her debut album (which he also reportedly did not like), but when he heard some of the early songs Pink wrote with Perry, he was intrigued: